 Robinhood to acquire Bitstamp crypto exchange in $200 million deal

-Stock trading platform Robinhood has made its biggest bet yet on digital currencies with an announcement Thursday that it will acquire crypto exchange Bitsamp for about $200 million.
+Robinhood is putting its money on digital currencies, announcing Thursday that the popular stock trading app will acquire crypto exchange Bitstamp for about $200 million.

-The deal marks its biggest-ever push into the digital assets industry, the company said in a statement Thursday, and will make it a competitor to larger crypto trading firms like Binance and Coinbase.
+The deal marks the trading platform's biggest-ever push into the digital assets industry, the company said in a statement Thursday, and will make it a competitor to larger crypto trading firms like Binance and Coinbase.
 The deal is expected to close in the first half of 2025.

 The transaction comes as some of the country's biggest financial companies introduce products aimed at ordinary investors eager to put money in digital currencies.